 Power Query is the actual data that you want to transform and visualize.
 By using the Pivot, we can get data from different data sources.
 However, there are some situations (in fact, all the time) where we must perform cleanups and data transformations.
 In these situations, we have to use the Query to shape data.

 Pivot is all about calculations and shows the calculated metrics, which might not be helpful from the business perspective.
-To create a chart or any visual, you need Power BI.
+To create a chart or any visual, you need Power BI, and this tutorial explains all of them.